steve1281/oldsorts/Sorts/ReadMe.txt

   Oh, you will need to set, in your project->properties->preprocessor:
   _CRT_SECURE_NO_WARNINGS

-  Or its gonna complain.
+  Or its going to complain.
 The rest of the twiddling is captures in headers and three new method calls.

-  (Escape codes on the screen means you are not supporting vt100 emulation; need win10.)
+  (If you see Escape codes on the screen means you are not supporting vt100 emulation;
+  this code requires win10.)

   So what happens is, you will be asked for a sample size, whether we should read the data from a file or generate it on the fly.
 You will then get a menu with three basic options: